 Creating a Will is something many people put off.
 We don’t want to think about what happens after we die, and we always think we have more time to get our Will done.

-This New Year’s, it’s time to make a resolution: get your Will done as soon as possible in 2017.
+This New Year’s, it’s time to make a resolution: get your Will done as soon as possible.
 Creating a Will with your attorney is easier and probably less expensive than you think.
 We often hear questions about the process, so here are some of the most frequent questions along with answers:

 How much does it cost to create a Will?

-While there are service online that help with Wills, some of these do not create valid Wills.
+While there are services online that help with Wills, some of these do not create valid documents.
 Please ask us about a particular service you are considering.